chas-academy/u01-designstudie-bluewave/services.md

 - Fotokurser för nybörjare (presentkort?)

 Stockholm based.
-Studios are size based, small, medium and big.
+2 studios
-Utilies are also size based, small, medium and big.
+Utilies are also size based, small and big.

+1 price for each size